Airlines must refund passengers for cancelled flights, EU says

 A number of airlines including Ryanair and KLM had left passengers awaiting payments as the row played out, as airlines slash jobs and struggle with a backlog of millions of refund requests as the pandemic wipes out demand for flights and grounds the majority of fleets.

+The major airline lobby group representing Aer Lingus, Easyjet, Ryanair and many others, hit out at the commission, saying many jobs were at risk and that the cash refund policy had not been designed for a situation of mass cancellations caused by a pandemic.

+“We believe refundable vouchers, or a delayed reimbursement, represents a fair and reasonable compromise given the unprecedented liquidity situation airlines are currently facing,” said A4E managing director Thomas Reynaert in a statement.

-But the commission insists the rules cannot be changed, and suggests that if airlines want fewer passengers to seek cash refunds they should make vouchers more attractive, for example by giving them a long expiry date.
+The commission insists the rules cannot be changed, and suggests that if airlines want fewer passengers to seek cash refunds they should make vouchers more attractive, for example by adding perks or making them redeemable for cash if unused by their expiry date.

+“If one can afford to take a voucher or would like to support the businesses by taking a voucher, this can be made attractive,” Ms Vestager said, adding that long delays before reimbursement were “not what is supposed to happen”.

+Roughly 15 member states had backed airlines in demanding the rules be relaxed, and as many as 12 are thought to have been allowing airlines to hold off on paying refunds to passengers.

-“Yes, there have been a number of member states that have also spoken for changing the regulation ... but there have also been a number of member states that have been expressing very clearly the doubts,” the EU official said.
+“There have been a number of member states that have also spoken for changing the regulation ... but there have also been a number of member states that have been expressing very clearly the doubts,” an EU official said.

 “The commission has taken very clearly the opinion that it is not going to weaken the existing passenger rights that are extremely fundamental.”